samdark/yii2-cookbook/book/cookies.md

 Note that `cookieValidationKey` should be the same for all sub-domains.

-Note that you have to configure the `session::cookieParams` property to have the samedomain as your `user::identityCookie` to ensure the `login` and `logout` work for all subdomains.
+Note that you have to configure the `session::cookieParams` property to have the same domain as your `user::identityCookie` to ensure the `login` and `logout` work for all subdomains.
 This behavior is better explained on the next section.

 Session cookie parameters
 -------------------------